peri-source/peri/docs/walkthrough.rst

 All the model components in ``peri`` are stored in the module ``peri.comp``.
 The components describing the microscope sample being imaged are stored in ``peri.comp.objs``, which we import in the first line.
-In the next line, we create a coverslip, which is described by a ``peri.comp.objs.Slab`` object.
-Finally, in the last line we create a collection of spheres, described by ``peri.comp.objs.PlatonicSpheresCollection``.
+In the next line, we create a coverslip, which is described by a :class:`peri.comp.objs.Slab` object.
+Finally, in the last line we create a collection of spheres, described by :class:`peri.comp.objs.PlatonicSpheresCollection`.

 To speed up ``peri`` 's fit of the model, I've created both of these objects with reasonable initial guesses for the objects' parameters.
 By looking at the